-Just like your diet, job and workout routine, a relationship requires thoughtful attention to maintain, research to enrich, and time to commit for success and happiness.
+Just like your health, job and self-care routine, a relationship requires thoughtful attention to maintain it, research to enrich it, and time to commit to it for success and happiness.

 There is no relationship like the one you have with your significant other.
-You rely on each other every day, witnessing the make-up-less faces and bad reactions to dinners.
+You rely on each other every day, witnessing both the joyful expressions and annoyed reactions.
 You see the good and the bad, and build a friendship along with a loving bond.

-Kramer suggests discussing these five tips with your partner and identifying which ones each of you feel are most valuable.
-Then you can both make a joint effort to add these into your regular routine.
+Damoose suggests discussing these 5 tips with your partner and identifying which ones each of you feel are most valuable.
+Then, you can both make a joint effort to add these to your regular routine.

 - Share the load.